Are Vent-Free Propane Gas Log Fireplaces Good or Bad?

 - Check with your local and/or state building code administration to see whether (1) a vent-free firelog unit is allowed in your home, and (2) if allowed, what standards govern its use

 - Consult with your dealer and be sure the unit you buy is fully compliant with applicable building code and ANSI standard Z21.11.02.

 - Make sure that it is properly installed

 - Make sure you understand and follow all safety precautions.

 - And make sure you know the risks associated with vent-free firelog units.

 As for me, I would not go with vent-free gas fireplace systems.
 My choice was an electric fireplace insert and installed it in our masonry fireplace.
-It has worked perfectly for me and my family for years.
+It has worked perfectly for my family and me for years.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2011 John Dove